GoFundMe Launched For Maywood Man Charged With Killing Woman Outside Hackensack Party

 UPDATE: A GoFundMe campaign seeks to raise money toward "fair representation" for a 21-year-old Maywood man charged with killing a 19-year-old Bloomingdale woman who'd been with him at a party in a Hackensack high-rise apartment.

-Fund raising for Michael T. Gaffney is necessary "in a world where the media is able to spin anything to match their agenda," Skye Guggino writes in the campaign, which quickly raised nearly $2,300 within an hour after she launched it Sunday afternoon.
+Fund raising for Michael T. Gaffney is necessary "in a world where the media is able to spin anything to match their agenda," Skye Guggino writes in the campaign, which quickly raised $4,140 within two hours after she launched it Sunday afternoon.

 Gaffney recklessly caused the death of Francis Victoria Garcia, who was with him in the back seat of a car parked on the top level of a garage at 140 Prospect Avenue before dawn Saturday, Bergen County Prosecutor Mark Musella said.